nasa/progpy/sphinx-config/prog_models_guide.rst

 :term:`Future Loading <future load>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Future loading is an essential part of prediction and simulation.
 In order to simulate forward in time, you must have an estimate of how the system will be used (i.e., loaded) during the window of time that the system is simulated.
-Future load is essentially expected :term:`inputs<input>` (see :ref:`Inputs`) at future times.
+Future load is essentially expected :ref:`Inputs` at future times.

 Future loading is provided to the user as a function of time and optional state.
 For example: